insideone/qml-webpack-loader/README.md

 # qml-webpack-loader

-Instructs webpack to emit the required qml as json
+Instructs webpack to emit the required qml as json provided by [qmlweb-parser](https://github.com/qmlweb/qmlweb-parser)

 ## Install